Skilled Worker Visa vs Health and Care Visa: Key Differences 2026

 Those who want to work for a different employer or switch to a different role with the same employer must apply to update their Skilled Worker Visa.

-To be able to obtain the Skilled Worker Visa or the Health and Care Visa, applicants must be paid at least £25,600 per year (or £10.10 per hour).
-The minimum salary requirement can be higher if the going rate for a certain profession is higher.
+To be able to obtain the Skilled Worker Visa, applicants must be paid at least £41,700 per year or the going rate for their job, whichever is lower.